20% off your first purchase with code: SHOP24

 • Realistic means that it’s an age-appropriate consequence that you can follow through on.

 For example, having a first grader clean up his own mess is realistic.
 However, cleaning up the entire classroom is not.
-Writing an apology note is completely appropriate for a fifth grade student, but not for a a kindergartener.
+Writing an apology note is completely appropriate for a fifth grade student, but not for a kindergartener.

-Step 4 - Reward Good Behavior
+➡️ Step 4 – Reward Good Behavior

 In an ideal world, every child would have intrinsic motivation to do the right thing all the time.
 They would find it personally rewarding to be good just for the sake of being good.
-Unfortunately, that's not how things work.
+Unfortunately, that’s not how things work.
 Many students need something more tangible than good feelings to stay on the right track.
-So to do that, you can set up some kind of incentive that students can earn.
+For that, you can set up some kind of incentive that students can earn.

 One of the most effective behavior management strategies is to set behavior goals with your students.
 If you have a child who has a real problem following directions, it can be very helpful to have a little sit-down with that kid and talk about the problem.
 Explain what he’s doing wrong and what you expect him to do instead.
 But don’t stop there!
 Come up with a clear plan for him to get there.
 Set a goal – together – for mastering the skill of following directions.
 Then decide on something he can earn when he shows improvement.

 A reward should be something meaningful to that child.
-Maybe half of the class would want a piece of candy, but this particular kid would rather have lunch with the teacher.
-How do you know if you don't ask?
+Maybe half the class would want a piece of candy, but this particular kid would rather have lunch with the teacher.
+How do you know if you don’t ask?

 Find out what the student will work for and then give him plenty of opportunities to work toward and reach the goal.
-When he earns that meaningful reward, he is so much more likely to keep trying to do well.
+When he earns that reward, he is so much more likely to keep trying to do well.

-It takes a lot of time for some kids to make the connection, but when they finally realize that good behavior produces good things, they are on the way to having that all-important intrinsic motivation.
+It takes a lot of time for some kids to make the connection, but when they finally realize that good behavior produces good things, they are on the way to having that intrinsic motivation.

-reward coupons for the classroom
+classroom reward coupons

-For more ideas like these that don't cost money, check out these Classroom Reward Coupons.
-I also like using Brag Tags which are just a cute way to recognize a student's hard work and effort at the individual level.
+For more ideas like these that don’t cost money, check out these Classroom Reward Coupons.
+I also like using Brag Tags which are a cute way to recognize a student’s hard work and effort at the individual level.

 Rewarding the entire class frequently at the start of the school year is a great idea.
 It provides a constant reminder and reinforcement of the behaviors you want to see.
 It also promotes a positive, team-player mindset – if we all work together to do our best, we will earn something wonderful and exciting!